-The Newcomb Grant Program funds research and activities that support the mission of the Newcomb College Institute, which is to provide academic and co-curricular programs that enhance the education of undergraduate women at Tulane University.
+The Newcomb Grant Program funds research and activities that support the mission of the Newcomb College Institute, which is to provide academic and co-curricular programs that enhance women’s leadership and gender equity.
 The Newcomb Grant Program encourages faculty-student, interdisciplinary, and cross-unit collaborations in the production of new knowledge that may be integrated into the undergraduate curriculum.

 An applicant may submit a Newcomb grant proposal in one of these categories:

 For more information about grant cycles, guidelines, and application materials, view the application.

 The Newcomb Grant program will provide support for individual research towards the completion of articles, books, and projects directly related to a faculty member's research.
 Costs directly associated with a tenure case (mailing or copying of manuscripts) are not funded.

 The Newcomb Grant program encourages collaborative proposals from two or more faculty or faculty and student/s that may cross disciplinary and departmental lines.
 Such proposals should be the result of cooperation by a group of faculty and/or students who prepare one joint submission for consideration.
 To facilitate implementation of such a grant, one member of the group should be named as coordinator.